Posted in: Disc Reviews by John Ceballos on December 13th, 2012

 Beatty himself has to play, arguably, the least fun role in the cast.
 He’s probably a few years too old to be completely convincing as a super cop.
 However, he still has a commanding screen presence and seems more at home in his scenes as a romantic lead with Tess or as a paternal figure for the orphaned Kid (Charlie Korsmo).
 The rest of the supporting cast includes an unrecognizable William Forsythe as Flattop, a tiny role for Dick Van Dyke, and the thrill for theater geeks of hearing Mandy Patinkin (as piano player 88 Keys) sing a Sondheim tune.
 There are also minor pleasures for movie nerds like me, such as a scene between Godfather co-stars Pacino and James Caan, as well as the Ishtar reunion no one asked for when Dustin Hoffman turns up as the incomprehensible Mumbles.

-The story is nothing to write home about and the characters are as two dimensional as they were on the printed page, but Dick Tracy remains a technical triumph and a fun nostalgia piece.
+The story is nothing to write home about and the characters are as two dimensional as they were on the printed page, but Dick Tracy remains a technical triumph and an incredibly fun nostalgia piece.

 Dick Tracy is presented in its original aspect ratio of 1.85:1.
 The 1080p image is arrived at with an AVC MPEG 4 codec at an average of 31 mbps.
 Let’s cut right to the chase: you want to know if the Blu-ray transfer does justice to this film’s uber-colorful palette, which primarily consists of yellows, reds and greens.
 You’ll be happy to know this is a strong video presentation that showcases Dick Tracy’s vibrant colors — particularly the title character’s signature yellow trench coat — without having them bleed into each other.
 The matte painting backgrounds, meanwhile, look sharp and purposefully phony.